maxbueckert/maxbueckert/README.md

 ## Hi, I'm Max Bueckert 👋

 I'm currently pursuing a Bachelor of Computer Science at the University of British Columbia.
-My experience and interests are diverse, ranging from Full Stack Web and Mobile Development to developing advanced image processing algorithms in C++.
+My experience and interests are diverse, ranging from Full Stack Web and Mobile Development to developing advanced image processing algorithms in C++, or building immersive Computer Vision Apps with TensorFlow.
+Check out some of my projects to see these passions in action!

-For web and mobile projects, my go-to stack includes React and React Native for the front end.
-For comprehensive projects, I leverage AWS Amplify for robust backend solutions.
-Alternatively, for rapid prototyping, such as in hackathons, I prefer setting up a lightweight backend with a Flask Python server.

 <!--
 **maxbueckert/maxbueckert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.